OmarAbuLayla/portfolio_old/README.md

 - **Supermarket Sales Analysis**
   In this project, Python was utilized to analyze and visualize sales data from a supermarket.
 Key insights were derived by exploring relationships between product lines, customer types, branches, and payment methods.
-Libraries such as pandas, Matplotlib, and Seaborn were employed to uncover trends, identify top-performing branches, evaluate customer ratings, and assess the effectiveness of loyalty programs.
+Libraries such as Pandas, Matplotlib, and Seaborn were employed to uncover trends, identify top-performing branches, evaluate customer ratings, and assess the effectiveness of loyalty programs.
 The analysis provided actionable insights for enhancing business strategies and improving customer satisfaction.
   Full project code is available [here](https://github.com/OmarAbuLayla/portfolio/blob/main/projects/Supermarket%20Analysis.py).